Wilmette, Illinois: Transportation

-Wilmette is currently served by the Chicago Transit Authority's Purple Line, the Metra commuter trains operated by Union Pacific Railroad on the old Chicago & Northwestern Railway line, and by the Pace suburban bus system.
+Wilmette is currently served by the Chicago Transit Authority's Purple Line, the Metra commuter trains operated by Union Pacific Railroad on the old Chicago and North Western Railway line, and by the Pace Suburban Bus system.
 The northernmost station of the Purple Line is located at Linden Avenue in Wilmette.
 Wilmette's commuter railroad station is at Green Bay Road between Central and Lake Avenues.

 The North Shore Line served Wilmette from 1899 until 1955.

-Wilmette ran its own local bus service for 20 years, 1974 to 1994, Wilmette Wilbus, until PACE took over the 3 routes and the bus fleet in January 1995.
+Wilmette ran its own local bus service for 20 years, 1974 to 1994, Wilmette Wilbus, until Pace took over the 3 routes and the bus fleet in January 1995.
 Routes 421, 422, 423 and the 213 continue to serve Wilmette destinations, including the rail stations, shopping centers and high schools.

 Sustainability

 The village of Wilmette has a stated commitment to "promoting and creating a more sustainable environment through energy efficiency, improved stormwater management, water conservation, pollution reduction, and recycling."
 Wilmette and 11 other communities are competing in the ComEd Community Energy Challenge for a $100,000 prize for energy consumption reduction.
 The village has implemented some lighting and heating efficiency programs in some municipal buildings.
 Each year since 2010, the village partners with Go Green Wilmette to present Going Green Matters: Wilmette's Green Fair, a sustainable living and recycling event that attracts over 1,000 residents, exhibitors, vendors, and activists.